nidup/akeneogamejame3/README.md

 # Demo

-You can access to the demo here TODO
+You can access to the demo here https://nidup.github.io/underpants-gnomes/

 The demo is deployed on the `gh-pages` branch versionning the `build/bundles.js` file (npm run build to update).